-Overton indexes more than 2M documents from more than a thousand different policy sources, making it much larger than similar systems.
+Overton indexes more than 4.7M documents from more than a thousand different policy sources, making it many times larger than similar systems.

 Usually a website includes documents from just one organization, but this varies from country to country.